Levinders/Power-BI-HR-Management-Tracking-Dashboard/README.md

 # Power-BI-HR-Management-Tracking-Dashboard

 ### Overview
 This Power BI project focuses on HR analytics and workforce tracking, providing insights into hiring trends, gender distribution, and department growth for a fictitious HR company – Throuple.
-Additionally, it functions as a tracking system, enabling HR teams to drill down into individual employee data for better decision-making.
+Additionally, it functions as a tracking system, enabling HR teams to drill down into individual employee or talent data for better decision-making.

 ### Insights From The Data
 * Hiring Trends – Recruitment spiked in January, July, and September.